Skip to main content

 **Participating in the research study is free of cost to you and your insurance.
 You will not be charged in any capacity and will instead be provided with a stipend for every visit you make to the site, should you decide to participate in the study and if you qualify.

-Revival Research Institute is collaborating with a sponsor on a phase 3 global mega trial with 17,000 patients across 1000 sites in roughly 50 countries.
-The study is looking at the effects of an experimental drug’s short-term intravenous infusion on cardiovascular events in high-risk patients during the critical 90-day period after a heart attack and if it might work as a potential acute coronary syndrome treatment.
+The study is looking at the effects of an experimental drug on cardiovascular risk in a population with recent Acute Coronary Syndrome (ACS) and might work as a potential acute coronary syndrome treatment.
 You may be eligible to participate in the study if you meet the inclusion criteria.

 *The study drug and study-related care is free of charge for volunteers who are eligible for the study.
 If you qualify, you will receive a call from someone on our research staff.
 You may be asked to share your personal information regarding your complete medical history, overall health, and any medication you take.